Kaden models: Communist toys

 Typically, East European toys and other more sophisticated models replicated the actual vehicles chosen by these governments for the people, the workplace, or more often, the communist party elite.
 Real vehicles were not manufactured as a result of research development response to market demand, thus Eastern European automobiles usually lagged far behind the west.
 Since there was no market, what people received was what the government deemed worthy of production.
 In Hungary, Poland, Czechoslovakia, East Germany, therefore, and, above all, Russia, most vehicle toys replicated the real vehicles from the state factories – operated and owned by the government.
 The toys, then, were also made in factories owned by the state.
 Sometimes the toys were made in the same factories as the real vehicles.

-Nevertheless, Czechoslovakia was a bit different than its Soviet sphere neighbors.
-It was the country behind the Iron Curtain that let engineers and designers have the most free rein in the production of vehicles.
-Real factories such as Škoda and Tatra developed unique designs and clever engineering features which were lacking in communist industrial environments elsewhere.
-Tatra was known for aerodynamic shapes, sometimes even contracting with Torino design studios in Italy.
-Tatra trucks were (and are) known world-wide for their endurance. Škoda was one of the few communist names to have market success in western Europe, even participating in western rallying.
+Nevertheless, Czechoslovakia was the country behind the Iron Curtain that let engineers and designers have the most free rein in the production of vehicles.
+Real factories such as Škoda and Tatra developed unique designs engineering features which were lacking in communist industrial environments elsewhere.
+Tatra was known for aerodynamic shapes, contracting with Torino design studios in Italy.
+Tatra trucks are known world-wide for their endurance. Škoda was one of the few communist names to have market success in western Europe, even participating in western rallying.
 Not unexpectedly, Czech toys largely represented the vehicles from these state enterprises.